TuwaIO/pulsar-core/packages/pulsar-evm/README.md

-# Pulsar EVM Adapter
+# Pulsar EVM Adapter & Toolkit

 [![NPM Version](https://img.shields.io/npm/v/@tuwaio/pulsar-evm.svg)](https://www.npmjs.com/package/@tuwaio/pulsar-evm)
 [![License](https://img.shields.io/npm/l/@tuwaio/pulsar-evm.svg)](./LICENSE)
 [![Build Status](https://img.shields.io/github/actions/workflow/status/TuwaIO/pulsar-core/main.yml?branch=main)](https://github.com/TuwaIO/pulsar-core/actions)

-An adapter for the Pulsar Engine that adds support for tracking transactions on EVM-compatible chains.
-Integrates with Viem and Wagmi to provide real-time status updates.
+An advanced toolkit for the Pulsar Engine that adds support for tracking transactions on EVM-compatible chains.
+It integrates with Viem and Wagmi and provides multiple tracking strategies, utility actions, and helpers.

 ## 🏛️ What is `@tuwaio/pulsar-evm`?

-This package is a **logic adapter** that plugs into `@tuwaio/pulsar-core`.
-It contains all the necessary logic to interact with EVM-compatible blockchains (like Ethereum, Polygon, etc.) using popular libraries like **Viem** and **Wagmi**.
+This package is a powerful extension for `@tuwaio/pulsar-core`.
+It contains all the necessary logic to interact with EVM-compatible blockchains, acting as the primary logic provider for most dApps.

-Its primary responsibility is to:
--   Monitor pending transactions.
+While its main export is the `evmAdapter`, it also includes a suite of standalone trackers, actions, and utilities for advanced use cases.

+## ✨ Core Features

+-   **🔌 Simple Integration:** A single `evmAdapter` to easily plug EVM support into `pulsar-core`.
+-   **🎯 Multi-Tracker Support:** Provides distinct, optimized trackers for:
--   Fetch transaction receipts.
+    -   **Standard EVM Transactions** (via transaction hash)
--   Determine the final status (success, failed, replaced).
--   Report these status changes back to the central `pulsar-core` store.

-This package is **headless** and **framework-agnostic**.
+    -   **Gnosis Safe** Transactions (via Safe Transaction Service API)
+    -   **Gelato Relay** Meta-Transactions (via Gelato API)
+-   **🤖 Automatic Routing:** The system automatically detects the correct tracker to use (Safe, Gelato, or standard EVM) based on the transaction context.
+-   **⚡ Built-in Actions:** Includes ready-to-use functions for common user needs like `speedUpTxAction` and `cancelTxAction`.
+-   **🛠️ Utility Suite:** Exports a rich set of helpers, including ENS resolvers and explorer link generators (`selectEvmTxExplorerLink`).

 ## 💾 Installation